 8. Return it to the seller

 Do you know of other ways to use your Christmas tree after the holidays?
-Share your thoughts in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share your thoughts by commenting below or on our Facebook page.